byteteural/react-landing/README.md

 # React Landing Page

-This project is a React landing page boilerplate built with the power of Vite for a smooth development experience.
+This project is a React landing page with the power of Vite for a smooth development experience.
 ## Requirements
 Node.js and npm (yarn or bun) installed on your system.
 Download them from: [Node.Js](https://nodejs.org/en/)